 Philadelphia Federal Reserve Charles Plosser on Friday repeated his outlook that the U.S. economy will likely grow about 3 percent in 2013, bringing the jobless rate down to 7 percent by year-end.
 Plosser's remarks followed mildly upbeat comments from St. Louis Fed chief James Bullard on Thursday.

 Comments by ECB President Mario Draghi following the central bank's policy meeting on Thursday, suggesting Europe's economy is set for a recovery in 2013, have raised bets that global growth might gather momentum this year.

-On Wall Street, the three major stock indexes ended flat to slightly higher on Friday.
-The Standard & Poor's 500 index was a hair below its five-year closing high on Thursday, racking up a weekly gain of 0.33 percent.
+On Wall Street, the three major stock indexes were narrowly mixed.
+The Standard & Poor's 500 index was a hair below its five-year closing high on Thursday but was still poised to eke out a weekly increase of 0.33 percent.

-Shares of Dow component Boeing lost 2.5 percent to $75.16 on news of problems with its Dreamliner jets.
+Dow component Boeing stock lost 2.7 percent at $74.99 on news of problems with its Dreamliner jets.

-Wells Fargo, the No. 4 U.S. bank, reported record profits in the fourth quarter, but traders focused on weaker interest margins and mortgage lending.
-Shares of the No. 4 U.S. bank fell 0.85 percent to $35.10.
+Wells Fargo, the No. 4 U.S. bank, reported record profits in the fourth quarter, but traders focused on a weaker interest margins and mortgage lending.
+Shares of the No. 4 U.S. bank fell 1.3 percent to $34.95.

-Europe's FTSEurofirst 300 index of top companies across the region also neared levels last seen in March 2011 shortly after the ECB decision to hold rates steady on Thursday and was consolidating those gains on Friday.
+Europe's FTSEurofirst 300 index of top companies across the region also neared levels last seen in March 2011 shortly after the ECB decision and was consolidating those gains on Friday.
 It closed down 0.11 percent at 1,634.40, bringing its weekly decline to 0.33 percent.